Symptoms of oesophageal cancer

 Food may come back up soon after swallowing.
 This is really more like regurgitating food than being sick.
 With oesophageal cancer, it is usually hard food that sticks and comes back up at first.
 But if left untreated, you may start to bring back up soft foods, drinks and even saliva.

 Losing weight is also a common symptom of oesophageal cancer.
 It may happen because you are having difficulty swallowing or discomfort when eating and this is putting you off your food.
 In some cases, extreme weight loss can be a sign of an advanced cancer.
 If you are losing weight and are worried, see your doctor.

 Cancer of the oesophagus can sometimes cause pain or discomfort in the throat or soreness behind the breastbone.

 If you get a lot of acid indigestion, it could be due to a tumour in the oesophagus.
-A tumour by the valve between the > stomach and oesophagus (cardiac sphincter) can stop it from working.
-This allows acid to track back up into the > oesophagus.
+A tumour by the valve between the stomach and oesophagus (cardiac sphincter) can stop it from working.
+This allows acid to track back up into the oesophagus.
 Some people with cancer of the oesophagus have back or shoulder pain.
-Or you may have pain in the centre of > your chest, which may be worse when you try to swallow or during attacks of indigestion. > > If you have a hoarse voice all the time, or a cough that won’t go away, it may be a warning sign of oesophageal cancer. > > Cancers sometimes bleed.
-If you are coughing up blood, or if there is blood in your vomit (or food that you bring back > up), see your doctor. > > The earlier a cancer is picked up, the easier it is to treat it and the more likely the treatment is to be successful. > So it is important that you go to your GP as soon as possible if you notice worrying symptoms.
+Or you may have pain in the centre of your chest, which may be worse when you try to swallow or during attacks of indigestion.

+If you have a hoarse voice all the time, it may be a warning sign of oesophageal cancer.

+Oesophageal cancers sometimes bleed, although this is not common.
+If you are coughing up blood, or if there is blood in your vomit (or food that you bring back up), see your doctor.

+The earlier a cancer is picked up, the easier it is to treat it and the more likely the treatment is to be successful.
+So it is important that you go to your GP as soon as possible if you notice worrying symptoms.